emiliasato/ecommerce-analysis/README.md

 ### 1.1 Problem Statement

-How could Olist improve it's profit?
+How can Olist improve it's profit?

 ### 1.2 Who is Olist?
 Olist is a leading e-commerce service that connects small businesses from all over Brazil to main marketplaces channels.
 Those merchants are able to sell their products through the Olist store and ship them diretly to the customers using Olist logistics parterns.